wormholer/KAP-manual/en/config/kystorage_settings.en.md

 ## Introduction
-By default, KAP stores all cubes in a columar format on HDFS.
+By default, KAP stores all cubes KyStorage, which is a columar store on HDFS.
 When querying, KAP uses Spark (http://spark.apache.org, specifically we use Spark on yarn mode) for cube reading and possibly storage pre-aggregations.
 One or more Spark executors are started as long-running processes to receive any cube visit requests.
 For production deployments you should go through this page to make sure your spark executors are well configured.
+Additionally we use grpc (http://www.grpc.io/) to bridge KAP query server with Spark.
+When necessary, you need to add configs for grpc as well.

 ## Tune spark parameters